The coach who looks at

 I take the exam.
 Every year.

 A coach who is not current with the exam cannot coach it at the highest level.
-I take the GMAT every year — not as a formality, but as a professional commitment to staying at the frontier of what I teach.
+I sit both GMAT and CAT every year — not as a formality, but as a professional commitment to staying at the frontier of what I teach.

 I understand the journey you are actually on